Hashtag Web3 / Updated

 Q: How do I get past automated applicant tracking systems (ATS) without direct experience?

-A: Applicant Tracking Systems scan resumes for keywords from the job description.
-This is why tailoring your resume is so important.
-Make sure your "Skills" section includes keywords found in the job posting.
-Your "Projects" and "Education" sections can also be optimized with these keywords to help you pass the initial screening.
+A: Applicant Tracking Systems scan resumes for keywords from job descriptions, making it important to tailor your resume accordingly.
+Ensure your "Skills" section features keywords found in the job posting.
+Optimize your "Projects" and "Education" sections with these keywords to enhance your chances of passing the initial screening.

 Q: Is a cover letter still necessary?

-A: Yes, especially when you lack direct experience.
-A cover letter is your opportunity to tell a story and connect the dots for the hiring manager.
-You can explain your passion for the industry, elaborate on your projects, and make a compelling case for why your unique background makes you a great fit.
+A: Yes.
+A cover letter provides an opportunity to tell your story and connect the dots for the hiring manager.
+You can express your passion for the industry, elaborate on your projects, and make a compelling case for your unique background.
 Learn more in our guide to Cover Letter Writing Best Practices.

 Q: Where can I find projects to work on to build my resume?

-A: There are many options.
-You can contribute to open-source projects on GitHub, volunteer your skills to a non-profit organization, find small freelance gigs on platforms like Upwork or Fiverr, or simply create your own personal project based on something you're passionate about.
-The important thing is to start building.
+A: Numerous options exist.
+You can contribute to open-source projects on GitHub, volunteer your skills to non-profit organizations, seek small freelance gigs on platforms like Upwork or Fiverr, or create personal projects based on your interests.
+The key is to begin building experience.
 For more ideas, see our guide on How to Build a Freelance Portfolio Fast.

 Why These Skills Matter